Happy Holidays! Welcome to the last post of 2019. We continue on howto shoot a car in a studio.

 You’ll make life very difficult, so avoid black or white cars at all costs for this purpose.

-Getting ready to edit
+Getting ready to edit your car in studio shot

 Before we begin, there are a few things that will make your life easier.